X

 District B Trustee candidates face unusual election process

 Trustee Katie Williams resigned Sept.
 11 after the district attorney found she was not a resident of Nevada and declared her seat vacant.
 The board plans to fill her seat by Oct.
-30. But that person will only serve for a few months before one of the two candidates elected in November takes the seat in January.
+30. But that person will serve for only a few months before one of the two candidates elected in November takes the seat in January.

 Former special education teacher Eileen Eady and former U.S. Air Force and Moms for Liberty member Lydia Dominguez are vying for the seat.

 At the Sept.
-26 board meeting, there was some discussion of what would happen if the candidates applied for the position.
+26 board meeting, there was discussion of what would happen if the candidates applied for the position.
 Dominguez told the board she was seeking its appointment through the application process, noting she was the leading candidate.
 Dominguez received 2,404 more votes than Eady in the primary election.
-Eady told the Review-Journal she will not submit an application and will wait for the election.
+Eady told the Las Vegas Review-Journal she will not submit an application and will wait for the election.

 “I want to earn it.
 Not just be appointed,” she wrote in a message.

 Eady said that her experience as a teacher for 15 years has made her understand firsthand what educators go through and need.
-She told the Review-Journal that she already has a relationship with legislatures, and will use them to improve conditions for staff during her tenure.
+She told the Review-Journal that she already has a relationship with legislators, and will use them to improve conditions for staff during her tenure.

 Opposing outlooks